Cloud1PH/MD2020_BuildTemplate_SmartCheck/README.md

-This is single-node K8/docker script for SmartCheck.
+This is a single-node K8/docker script for SmartCheck.

 Note:This is for Demo and funtionality testing purposes only